Fishing Tackle Insurance, Are You Covered?

 Fishing Gear Covered Under Homeowners Insurance

-If you want to cover any losses whilst your gear is at your home then always check your existing house owner’s insurance policy.
-Usually, this is covered under the section called contents coverage, with a subset category of theft from outbuildings (garage/shed) AND contents in the open. (in your garden or yard) These subset categories have different limits and excess.
+If you want to cover any losses while your gear is at your home, always check your existing house owner’s insurance policy.
+Usually, this is covered under the contents coverage section, with a subset category of theft from outbuildings (garage/shed) AND contents in the open. (in your garden or yard) These subset categories have different limits and excess amounts.

 Another option within homeowners insurance is to schedule your gear with an endorsement.
-This allows you to have a $0 deductible, but you also have to make a list of every rod, reel, and other major pieces of equipment!
+This allows you to have a $0 deductible, but you also have to make a list of every rod, reel, and other major piece of equipment that you want covered!
 Thankfully, you can group the smaller items into one.

 Fishing Gear Covered Under Renters Insurance

 If you’re renting your place to live, you likely have renters insurance.
-Renters’ insurance companies are able to cover your fishing equipment.
+Renters’ insurance companies can cover your fishing equipment.
 They likely cover everything that you own and have on your property.
 Make sure you list it under your property!

 A detailed inventory of each piece of equipment and the cost of replacing it is required!
 The more detailed you are, the easier it will be to file a claim and get everything replaced.